DOUGH GETTERS LOGIN

 While larger serves of these foods may be high in FODMAPs, small serves are often safe and low in FODMAPs.
 It all depends on the serving size!
 The Monash University FODMAP Diet App is a great way to check this.
 You can use the App to see low, moderate and high FODMAP serves of many foods.

-More great news – we’ve launched an entire Wholegrain LowFOD™ range including freshly baked bread loaves, rolls, pizza bases and even our favourite snack – the Cheesymite.
+More great news – we have an entire Wholegrain LowFOD™ range including freshly baked bread loaves, rolls, pizza bases and even our favourite snack – the Cheesymite.

 Definitely not true.
 While people with IBS often have highly sensitive bowels and may experience tummy troubles after a high FODMAP meal, FODMAPs are actually very good for our gut.